saurvs/astro-rust/README.md

 **Jupiter**

+* apparent rectangular coordinates of Io, Europa, Ganymede, Callisto, with respect to Jupiter as seen from Earth
 * ephemeris for physical observations

 **Saturn**

-* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus with respect to Saturn as seen from Earth
+* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus, with respect to Saturn as seen from Earth
 * elements of Saturn's ring system

 **Transit**